Riley Adams Preview, Player Props: Nationals vs. Marlins

-Riley Adams -- with a slugging percentage of .457 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the hill, on August 25 at 6:40 PM ET.
+Riley Adams -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals versus the Miami Marlins, with JT Chargois on the hill, on August 27 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Riley Adams Game Info & Props vs. the Marlins